wasny0ps/Damn-Vulnerable-DeFi/Challenges/The Rewarder/README.md

 }
 ```

 This contract is called `TheRewarderPool` and it is used to distribute rewards to users who deposit liquidity tokens into the pool.
-The contract uses three different tokens: **the liquidity token, **the accounting token**, and **the reward token**.
+The contract uses three different tokens: **the liquidity token**, **the accounting token**, and **the reward token**.

 The liquidity token represents the tokens deposited by users into the pool.
 The accounting token is used for internal accounting and snapshots, and it is pegged 1:1 with the liquidity token.